Getting Started on Ride Spot

 Once you've set up your Affiliate profile, there are a couple ways to start building your route library.

-We 100% recommend drawing your routes in our Route Builder (more on that below) BUT if you're short on time and want to get your routes in quickly, the fastest way to establish your route library is to import routes from other mapping platforms.
+We recommend drawing your routes in our Route Builder (more on that below) BUT if you're short on time and want to get your routes in quickly, the fastest way to establish your route library is to import routes from other devices or mapping platforms.
 This is also very helpful if you're collecting routes from other people like your staff, colleagues or ride leaders.

 If you've documented your routes on other platforms, export them as GPX, TCX or FIT files and then import them into Ride Spot.
 (Log in>Create>Classic route>Import route).